 The more traditional and historic neighborhood of Capitol Hill is not only the neighborhood with the most solar permits, but the number of permits has more than doubled each year for the past three years.
 Are the residents of Capitol Hill more focused on renewables or are they just leading the charge (ahem) for the rest of the city?

-Silectis is a data analytics company.
-We make it easy to for organizations to leverage the power of big data to become data driven.
-The interactive map below was created using our data lake tool, Magpie, to collect and analyze data from DC’s open data portal.
+Silectis is a data engineering company.
+We make it easy to for organizations to leverage the power of big data, and become data driven.
+The interactive map below was created using our data engineering platform, Magpie, to collect and analyze data from DC’s open data portal.
 DC, along with many other major cities, makes large tranches of city data available for the public.
-This includes tax information, city revenue information, educational stats, crime numbers… and building permit applications.
+This includes tax information, city revenue information, educational stats, crime data, and building permit applications.
 This data is often cumbersome to analyze, stored across disparate file formats.
 Using Magpie, Silectis is able to rapidly collect and analyze this type of data.
 We automatically refresh the data in Magpie provided by DC, so our analysis can include new permits as they become available.

 DC posts building permit information on its open data portal.
 Included in the permit applications are permits for solar panels at commercial and residential locations, which Magpie can identify using the “permit type”.
 Silectis can see other useful information about solar installation in DC by analyzing the other fields.
 Silectis identified the neighborhood using the Advisory Neighborhood Commission (ANC) field and can see if a permit has been approved or completed.
 For many of the permits Magpie can pull out kWh and number of panels by parsing the permit summary.
 Additionally, each permit can be mapped using the latitude and longitude.
 Magpie includes a mapping capability that produced the below interactive map.